Anki (software): Notes

 This example illustrates what some programs call a three-sided flashcard, but Anki's model is more general and allows any number of fields to be combined in various cards.

 The user can design cards that test the information contained in each note.
 One card may have a question (expression) and an answer (pronunciation, meaning).

 By keeping the separate cards linked to the same fact, spelling mistakes can be adjusted against all cards at the same time, and Anki can ensure that related cards are not shown in too short a spacing.

-A special note type allows generation of cloze deletion cards (in Anki 1.2.x, those were ordinary cards with cloze markup added using a tool in the fact editor).
+A special note type allows the generation of cloze deletion cards.
+In Anki 1.2.x, those were ordinary cards with cloze markup added using a tool in the fact editor.

 Syncing

-Anki supports synchronization with a free (but proprietary) online service called AnkiWeb.
+Anki supports synchronization with a free and proprietary online service called AnkiWeb.
 This allows users to keep decks synchronized across multiple computers and to study online or on a cell phone.

-There also is a third-party open-source (AGPLv3) AnkiWeb alternative, called ankisyncd, which users can run on their own local computers or servers.
+There also is a third-party open-source (AGPLv3) AnkiWeb alternative, called anki-sync-server, which users can run on their own local computers or servers.

+Anki 2.1.57+ includes a built-in sync server.
+Advanced users who cannot or do not wish to use AnkiWeb can use this sync server instead of AnkiWeb.